Marginal Benefit: Definition, Types, Formula & Examples

 Marginal benefit can be calculated by subtracting the total benefit of consuming or producing n units of a good or service from the total benefit of consuming or producing n+1 units.

-Marginal benefit contributes to total benefit, but as more units of a good or service are consumed or produced, marginal benefit generally decreases while total benefit may continue to increase or level off.
+Marginal benefit contributes to total benefit, but as more units of a good or service are consumed or produced, it generally decreases while total benefit may continue to increase or level off.

 Marginal benefit is a key factor in determining consumer and producer surplus, which are measures of the economic welfare gained by consumers and producers in a market.